Cotswolds – Northwest

-Description: This scenic route takes in some of the Cotswolds, North Oxfordshire and Nottinghamshire.
+Description: This scenic route takes in some of the Cotswolds, North Oxfordshire and Northamptonshire.
 Not too hilly but with some uphill drags for bragging rights, it’s potentially a fast ride with the right tailwind.

-Description: A well known route which uses one of the default runs north out of Oxford.
+Description: A well known shorter route which uses one of the default runs north out of Oxford.
 Pretty flat, it loops back after Somerton through the Astons, Tackley, Onslow and back generally to Oxford again.
 Good for a shorter winter club ride or solo ride within three hours.